2.5. Group Policy Object Access Control

 ad_gpo_map_*options and the

-ad_gpo_default_rightoption configure which PAM services are mapped to specific Windows logon rights.To move a service allowed by default to the deny list, remove it from the allow list.
-For example, to remove the
+ad_gpo_default_rightoption configure which PAM services are mapped to specific Windows logon rights.To add a PAM service to the default list of PAM services mapped to a specific GPO setting, or to remove the service from the list, use the

 ad_gpo_map_interactive = -su